-§1102.4 Notice and comment.
+§1102.6 Notice and comment.

-The ASC shall publish promptly in the FEDERAL REGISTER a notice respecting:

-(a) The received request; or

-(b) The ASC order initiating a temporary waiver proceeding.
-The notice or initiation order shall contain a concise general statement of the nature and basis for the action and shall give interested persons 30 calendar days 12 CFR Ch.
-XI (1-1-21 Edition)

-from its publication in which to submit written data, views and arguments.
+- (a) The ASC shall publish promptly in the FEDERAL REGISTER a notice respecting: - (1) A received Request for Temporary Waiver (see §1102.3(c)); or - (2) An ASC Order initiating a temporary waiver proceeding (see §1102.5). - (b) The notice of a received Request for Temporary Waiver or ASC Order initiating a temporary waiver proceeding shall contain a concise statement of the nature and basis for the action and shall give interested persons 30 calendar days from its publication in which to submit written data, views, and arguments.

-§1102.5 Subcommittee determination.
+§1102.7 ASC determination.